Loading...

 Rivalry games, playoff elimination scenarios, trade deadline distractions, a coach on the hot seat.
 These things affect outcomes, but they are nearly impossible to quantify from historical data alone.

-In walk-forward validation across 5,002 games, the model achieved 61.98% accuracy.
-During the 2025-26 season, live accuracy sits around 57% overall with recent 30-day stretches hitting 71%.
+In walk-forward validation across 6,560 games, the model achieved 60.90% accuracy.
+During the 2025-26 season, live accuracy sits around 56.4% overall.
 No model can predict every game, but consistent edge over coin-flip odds adds up over a full season.

 The model retrains weekly (Monday mornings) to incorporate the latest game data.
 Daily predictions use fresh stats pulled that morning, so the features are always current even between retraining cycles.